gerbyzation/interactiveStory/other/spec.md

 My story is about someone who wakes up in the hospital and has lost her memory.
 She tries to recall who she is and what happened.
 Also I would like to make the user have influence on.

 Some people say the best stories are the one's created by imagination.
-With my story I want to leave it open-ended so that people will use their imagination to fill in the (rather big) gaps. (why and how)
+With my story I want to leave it open-ended so that people will use their imagination to fill in the (rather big) gaps. (why and how) This also enables me to later extend the story and wor

 My story won't have a lot of different routes that can be taken, but give the user influence in the order of the scenes and the character.
 Also I want to randomise the order of the memories to imply the status of fragmented memory.